How to File for Social Security Benefits If You Have Dermatitis

 - How it prevents you from working

-- Medications you are taking and for how long
+- What medications you are taking and for how long

 You should thus present medical evidence to prove your dermatitis and how it affects your life, like: